pantherprotocol/panther-core/docs/dev-guide.md

     yarn deploy --network localhost

 In the output, you will see a list of addresses of deployed smart contracts.
+Make sure your `.env` contains variable definitions which match these addresses.
+The simplest way to achieve this is to perform a fresh deployment on a newly started Hardhat Network node.
+In this case the addresses will always be the same, so you can just copy the definitions directly from `.env.example` without requiring further modifications.

-Make a note of the token contract address, which will be shown on a line like this:
+Otherwise you will have to make a note of the `ZKPToken` and `VestingPools` contract addresses, which will be shown on lines like
+this:

     Token instance deployed (0x5FbDB2315678afecb367f032d93F642f64180aa3)...

+and then edit `.env` to point to the correct addresses.

 ### Deploying staking contracts